 BAMEStream is a collective of Black, Asian and Minority Ethnic (BAME) practitioners, therapists, policy experts, activists and academics who specialise in the areas of mental health and therapy.
 Reported statistics show that BAME communities are disproportionately impacted by the COVID-19 crisis; and as such, the group’s core purpose is to raise awareness and undertake impactful actions to address the urgent mental health and wellbeing needs of the UK’s BAME communities.

-To help encourage communities to use the NHS if they need to, the BME Health Forum, Imperial College medical students and West London CCG have co-produced videos about using the NHS during the pandemic in Arabic, Farsi, Kurdish and Sylheti,.and hope to soon have them also available in Somali, Spanish and Portuguese.
+To help encourage communities to use the NHS if they need to, the BME Health Forum, Imperial College medical students and West London CCG have co-produced videos about using the NHS during the pandemic in Arabic, Farsi, Kurdish, Sylheti, and Somali.
+We hope to soon have them also available in Spanish and Portuguese.

 Lena Choudary-Salter CEO of Mosaic Community Trust talks about their COVID-19 Response project that has come about from the need of their service users and clients to get support during the coronavirus pandemic to address their worries and fears and alsp pass on important COVID-19 related information.